-Greylock Glen hosts multiple events each year.
-Visitors from near and far enjoy hikes, races, and festivals that showcase the Glen’s natural beauty and unique character.
+Greylock Glen hosts multiple events and programs throughout the year.
+Visitors from near and far enjoy hikes, races, educational programs, live music, and festivals that showcase the Glen’s natural beauty and unique character as well as the cultural richness and diversity of the Berkshires.
+Please click here to receive email updates on events, programs, and activities at Greylock Glen.

 People from all over the northeast travel to the Berkshires in October to enjoy the spectacular fall foliage.
 The traditional peak foliage time is Columbus Day weekend.
 Since 1967, Adams has organized the annual Greylock Ramble on Columbus Day.
 Thousands of hikers trek up the Cheshire Harbor Trail, from Greylock Glen to the summit of Mt.
 Greylock, the state’s highest peak.